pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-key/assignment-1.md

 # Assignment 1

 {% hint style="success" %}
-Try to complete this task from what you have learned
+Try to complete this task from what you have learned so far:

 Create a transaction with only **one** input and **one** output sending all the funds to paymentwithstake.addr
 {% endhint %}